IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/OozieWorkflowSparkGroovy/README.md

 - Upload the workflow XML file over WebHDFS
 - Upload an Apache 2.0 LICENSE file over WebHDFS
 - Upload the jar file (containing the Java Spark code) over WebHDFS
+- Download the spark-assembly jar file over WebHdfs
+- Upload the spark-assembly jar file over WebHDFS to the job lib directory
 - Submit the Oozie workflow job using Knox REST API for Oozie
 - Every second, check the status of the Oozie workflow job using Knox REST API for Oozie
 - When the Oozie workflow job successfully finishes, download the wordcount output from the Java Spark job